What is a Keyword Funnel?

 Bottom-of-the-funnel (BOFU) keyword research

-To conduct BOFU keyword research, businesses can again use tools like Google Search Console, SEMrush, or Ahrefs to analyze the search behaviour of users who have already converted on their websites.
+To conduct BOFU keyword research, businesses can again use tools like Google Search Console, SEMrush, or Ahrefs to analyze the search behaviour of users.
+These tools can help businesses identify the specific search queries that led to conversions.

 Another useful method for BOFU keyword research is targeting transactional keywords and specific product or service names.

-By targeting these highly specific keywords, businesses can increase the likelihood that users who are ready to make a purchase will find their website and take action.
+By targeting these keywords, businesses can increase the likelihood that users who are ready to make a purchase will find their website and take action.

 For example: